MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/compiling-for-different-devices.md

 ---
-title: "Compiling for Different Devices" ms.prod: xamarin ms.assetid: 3B259248-887E-3E4F-E09C-7AD28C2A8CEE
+title: "Compiling for Different Devices in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document describes various build configuration options that can be used to customize a Xamarin.iOS build for different devices." ms.prod: xamarin ms.assetid: 3B259248-887E-3E4F-E09C-7AD28C2A8CEE ms.technology: xamarin-ios